 Phoenix Park or Phoenix Ski Resort

-The snowboarding facility is one of the best in South Korea as it has a park “Extreme Park,” which is specially designed for snowboarders, which includes a tabletop, halfpipe, and round quarter.
+The snowboarding facility is one of the best in South Korea as it has a park called “Extreme Park,” which is specially designed for snowboarders and includes a tabletop, halfpipe, and round quarter.

 These awesome slopes were even featured in the popular Korean drama, “Autumn in My Heart (2000).”

 Overall, skiing in Korea is a wonderful experience that should be on your next travel itinerary of South Korea.
-There are various other South Korea ski resorts which should not be missed, so choose the one which fits in perfectly with your plans and the type of experience you want to get.
+There are various other South Korea ski resorts that should not be missed, so choose the one that fits in perfectly with your plans and the type of experience you want.